CTR is not the story. It's the first sentence.

 An intent-based advertiser — someone selling sofas to people searching “buy sofa” — has a simple relationship between CTR and conversion.
 The signal is clean.
 Optimize on it.

-A discovery advertiser had the opposite dynamic.
+A discovery advertiser has the opposite dynamic.
 Their best customers might not have been looking for them.
 CTR was low everywhere except where intent already existed.
 Treating both the same and cutting on CTR removed exactly the inventory that discovery advertisers depended on.

 Any marketplace with heterogeneous advertiser types carries this tension.
 It doesn’t resolve cleanly.
 And it doesn’t show up in aggregate metrics — only when you trace individual campaigns back to the user searching on the other end.